laranzu/MCastBots/protocol.md

 but any bot with a copy of the packet can do so.

 `SKIP sender sequenceNumber`
-Indicate that missing packet was a BEAT, NACK, or RSND that does not need retransmission, or that original message wasn't saved or something.
+Indicate that missing packet was a BEAT or something that does not need retransmission, or that original message wasn't saved.